Using simultaneous TCP connections in a secure tunnel - Amazon IoT Core

 1. Open a tunnel

 Open a tunnel using the OpenTunnel API operation or the open-tunnel CLI command.
 Configure the destination by specifying HTTP as the service and the name of the Amazon IoT thing that corresponds to your remote device.
 Your web server application is running on this remote device.
 You must have already created the IoT thing in the Amazon IoT registry.
-For more information, see How to manage things with the registry.
+For more information, see Managing things with the registry.

 aws iotsecuretunneling open-tunnel \ --destination-config thingName=RemoteDevice1,services=HTTP